Brotherhood of War: Colonel Rudolph George "Mac" MacMillan, USA

 Mac MacMillan was a Regular Army Sergeant assigned to the 82nd Airborne Division, who received a battlefield commission while participating in Operation Market Garden, although he was taken prisoner before he learned of it.
 For his actions in that abortive river crossing, he was later awarded the Medal of Honor by President Harry Truman.

 He was the senior NCO of the prisoners of war in the same POW camp as Bob Bellmon and after the officers were removed from the camp, organized a successful mass escape ahead of the invading Russians, for which he was awarded the Distinguished Service Cross.
-As a former NCO with a tenth grade education, he doesn't always think very far ahead, but he is a survivor and knows ways to get things done in his recurring role as an aide-de-camp.

 MacMillan qualifies as an aviator prior to the Korean War, although his flying escapades are limited largely to The Captains.
 He works with Mouse Felter running Task Force Able, an intelligence-gathering and sabotage operation, in the Korean War.

 MacMillan is better off financially than many suspect.
 He is a silent partner with his brother in an automobile dealership in Mauch Chunk, Pennsylvania in present-day Jim Thorpe, Pennsylvania and also in a truck stop they jointly own.
 However, he much prefers life as an army officer, and because of his Medal of Honor can pretty much serve for as long as he chooses.

 Following an altercation with another officer in an officers' club in the pages of The Colonels, Mac is assigned as Red Hanrahan's deputy at the Special Warfare Center.
 Mac dies, apparently of a stroke, in the final pages of The Generals during Operation Monte Cristo, a raid to rescue American prisoners of war held by the North Vietnamese.

 The Epilogue to The Generals says he is buried, with full military honors, in Mauch Chunk, Pennsylvania.

 His wife Roxanne ("Roxy") responded to President Jimmy Carter's granting amnesty to the Vietnam War-era draft dodgers by sending him all of Mac's medals, including his Medal of Honor, accompanied by a nasty letter.
 They were returned to her by the White House along with a form letter stating that the President could not accept a present of any military medals, no matter the motivation of the sender.